Vital Records Online

 Processing time

-Processing and replacement times for District of Columbia birth certificates may vary.
+Processing and replacement times for District of Columbia birth certificate may vary.
 Please refer to the chart below for the current delivery and processing timelines.
-To avoid delays, we recommend using VRO’s easy online service, which helps prevent incomplete submissions and errors.
+To avoid delays, we recommend using VRO’s easy online service to help prevent incomplete submissions and errors.

 Processing Time